st-pauls-school/discrete-mathematics/README.md

 # discrete-mathematics

-documentation to support the delivery of OCR further maths (Discrete Mathematics module (Y544))[] (p59--)
+Documentation to support the delivery of OCR further maths (Discrete Mathematics module (Y544))[] (p59--)

 - have a single book with chapters
-- have chapter available as standalone
+- have chapters available as standalone documents
-- need to build the model to allow for that
+- *need to build the model to allow for that*

-- restructure to reflect the bullet points from the syllabus.
+- *restructure to reflect the bullet points from the syllabus.*

+## This repo

+### all

+The file discrete-mathematics-all brings together all the content files into one single file.

+### settings

+Every tex file includes `discrete-settings.tex` file to attempt to unify all the packages and common instructions.

+### /content

+All the ingrediens for the `all` document (also referenced from the /chapters files)

+### /worksheets and /revision

+Standalone articles for the question sheets for the SoW and then for revision

+### bib

+The `discrete.bib` file contains the bibliography for the `all` file.

 ## Syllabus